C. J. Uzomah: 2017

 Uzomah competed with Tyler Kroft and rookies Mason Schreck and Cethan Carter throughout training camp for the job as the backup tight end.
 Head coach Marvin Lewis named Uzomah the third tight end on the Bengals' depth chart to start the regular season.

 After being inactive for the first two games, Uzomah was activated for Week 3 after Tyler Eifert was unable to play due to a back injury.
 Eifert was placed on injured/reserve for the remainder of the season.
-On October 1, 2017, Uzomah made his first catch of the season for an 11-yard gain during a 31–7 victory at the Cleveland Browns.
+On October 1, 2017, Uzomah made his first catch of the season for an 11-yard gain during a 31–7 victory at the Browns.
 The next game, he earned his first start of the season and had one reception for 21 yards in a 20–16 win against the Buffalo Bills.
 He totaled 10 receptions for 92 yards and a touchdown on the season.

-2018
+2018–2021

 In 2018, Uzomah played in 16 games with 15 starts, recording a career-high 43 receptions for 439 yards and three touchdowns.

-2019

 On March 11, 2019, Uzomah signed a three-year, $18 million contract extension with the Bengals.
 He started in all 16 games and recorded 27 receptions for 242 receiving yards and two touchdowns.

-2020

-In the Bengals second game of the season, Uzomah caught four passes for 42 yards and rookie quarterback Joe Burrow's first career passing touchdown against the Cleveland Browns.
+In the Bengals second game of the 2020 season, Uzomah caught four passes for 42 yards and rookie quarterback Joe Burrow's first career passing touchdown against the Browns.
 During the game, Uzomah also tore his Achilles tendon which caused him to miss the rest of the season.
 The following day, he was placed on injured reserve.

-2021: Super Bowl appearance

 Uzomah returned to start 16 games for the Bengals in 2021, setting new career highs for receptions (49), receiving yards (493), and touchdowns (5).
 He went on to catch six passes for 64 yards and a touchdown in the Wild Card Round win over the Las Vegas Raiders.
 Uzomah had two receptions for 11 yards in the loss to the Los Angeles Rams in Super Bowl LVI.

 New York Jets

 On March 17, 2022, Uzomah signed a three-year, $24 million contract with the New York Jets.
 He appeared in 15 games in the 2022 season.
 He finished with 21 receptions for 232 receiving yards and two receiving touchdowns, which both came in Week 15 against the Detroit Lions.

+On December 6, 2023, Uzomah was placed on injured reserve after suffering an MCL injury in Week 13.

+On March 5, 2024, Uzomah was released by the Jets.

+Philadelphia Eagles

+On April 11, 2024, Uzomah signed a one-year deal with the Philadelphia Eagles.
+Uzomah was released by the Eagles on August 21, 2024, before the regular season began.
+He re-signed with the practice squad on October 10.
+He was promoted to the active roster on December 4.
+He was placed on injured reserve on January 30, 2025.
+He won a Super Bowl championship when the Eagles defeated the Kansas City Chiefs 40–22 in Super Bowl LIX.